andyfurnival/spiffe-library/README.md

 A NestJS based service (workload) that authenticates against Spire using JWT SVID.
 Integration into Spire is based on spiffe-typescript library

 ## spiffe-demo-service
-A NestJS based service (workload) that is designed to be accessed by other services using mTLS issused by Spire.
+A NestJS based service (workload) that is designed to be accessed by other services using mTLS issued by Spire.
 Integration into Spire is based on spiffe-typescript library

 ## Notes